w3c/wai-tutorials/source/images/textual.html.erb.md

 ### Using MathML
 {:.ap}

-Images of math expressions should only be used in *exceptional circumstances* – for example, when the expression is an exception to the normal content for the page or website.
-The preferred method for displaying math expressions is MathML, which can present math semantically.
+Images of math expressions should only be used in *exceptional circumstances* – for example when the expression is an exception to the regular content of the page or website.
+The preferred method for displaying math expressions is MathML, which can present mathematical expressions semantically.

 If math forms are a substantial part of the content (for example, for online maths courses), [MathML](http://www.w3.org/Math/) should be used instead.
 MathML represents both presentation and content semantically, making it potentially more accessible to a wider range of users.